Zaatari Refugee Camp

 Research and Policy

-Saleh has previously completed internships with Freedom House, the U.S. State Department's Bureau of Population, Refugees and Migration, Advocates for Youth, and the African Diaspora Network in Europe.
+Prior to joining Harris Public Policy, Saleh was an intern with the PartnersGlobal Institute researching peacebuilding narratives and restorative advocacy practices for the Horizons Project.
+Previously, she completed internships with Freedom House, the U.S. State Department's Bureau of Population, Refugees and Migration, Advocates for Youth, and the African Diaspora Network in Europe.
 She is a fiction writer, poet, journalist, and creative storyteller.
 Her work has appeared in Euphony Journal, Memoryhouse Magazine, Blacklight Magazine, Mural Magazine, and other platforms.
 She also co-produced a podcast for the refugee storytelling organization "Their Story is Our Story" and is passionate about using her research skills for advocacy-driven storytelling.

 Saleh holds undergraduate degrees in public policy studies and creative writing from the University of Chicago.
 During her studies, she founded the student-run Partnership for the Advancement of Refugee Rights and received honors for her thesis, a qualitative research study exploring the role of